aclysma/rafx/docs/api/backends/gles2.md

 ### Formats

 Notably sRGB is not supported in base OpenGL ES 2.0.
 The GL_EXT_sRGB adds support, but this is not implemented.
+As an alternative, conversion from/to linear color space can be manually performed in a fragment shader.

 ### Binding uniform values